 Judge Pamela Dembe’s November 21, 2001, rejection of Mumia’s request to reopen the PCRA hearings was appealed by Mumia’s legal team.
 Judge Dembe based her decision almost entirely on the Peterkin case, which has just been overturned!
 On October 8, 2003, the Pennsylvania Supreme Court rejected the appeal, stating that the Beverly confession cannot be heard due to time limitations.
 The court also stated that Terri Maurer-Carter’s testimony is irrelevant.
 The struggle continues.

 A broad international movement has formed in support of Mumia.
 Celebrities such as Danny Glover, Ossie Davis, and Susan Sarandon, world leaders like Nelson Mandela, Danielle Mitterand (former First Lady of France), and Fidel Castro, governing bodies such as the Japanese Diet, 22 members of the British Parliament, and the European Parliament have all recognized the blatant injustice in this case and have called for a new trial at the very least.
 Millions of people throughout the world have taken to the streets to protest his unjust imprisonment.

 Mumia’s case has been a unifying point for many social struggles because it concentrates issues vitally important to our future, such as the rise in prison populations, police brutality, the death penalty, persecution of political dissent, and the continuation of white supremacy and racism in the U.S. From death row, Mumia has continued to speak out for all who are oppressed through his journalism.
-He has published eight books, and his weekly columns are published throughout the world.
+He has published many books, and his weekly columns are published throughout the world.
 His case is one of the most important social justice fights of our time.

 301 Morea Road